 - Coating your mower deck with silicone deck spray can help minimize the amount of grass collecting under your mower deck.

-It is necessary to the performance of your mower to keep your mower and mower deck clean.
+It is necessary for the performance of your mower to keep your mower and mower deck clean.

-How Often Should You Perform Maintenance on You Lawn Mower Deck?
+How Often Should You Perform Maintenance on Your Lawn Mower Deck?

 The lawn mower deck is the main component of your lawn mower, but I think it is often the most neglected.